ionutale/vimcar-store/README.md

 - used the CRA because i like it as a boilerplate
 - ejected the app to use css modules
-- the items in the store are created dynamicaly based on the api response
+- the items in the store are created dynamically based on the api response
-- for the items list in the store i used the diasplay: flex and center all the items on desktop looks a bit weird, but this way on smaller screen desn't give the feeling items are not aligned properly
+- for the items list in the store i used the display: flex and center all the items on desktop looks a bit weird, but this way on smaller screen doesn't give the feeling items are not aligned properly

 - the graphic is not identical but close enough. to improve the graphic at this point i usually talk with the: client, designer, project manager ..etc
 - added test for all the components
 - some of the components are stateless, because they need no state ( even if use redux )
 - product images placed in the public directory to simulate a CDN or server public directory
-- the mock had no get method, added one with just 2 cases: 1 wehen everything is great, 1 when something whent wrong
+- the mock had no get method, added one with just 2 cases: 1 when everything is great, 1 when something went wrong
 - created a mockItems array to mock a api json response
 - for the purchase i used alert as a feed back to the user. in normal cases i would talk to client, designer, project manager ..etc and maybe use a notification modal
-- added a toolbar, was not in the design but i think with a toolbar the code and the page is much more organized
+- added a toolbar, was not in the design but i think with a toolbar the code and the page is much more organised

 ## missing parts